luiscaceres2003/Sales_Data_Analysis_2025/README.md

 ![image](https://github.com/user-attachments/assets/24942b31-f8de-4294-9a26-eeda69e7a5dc)

 # Development
-### Pseudocode
+## Pseudocode
-Here is our general step-by-step approach to creating and finding a solution for our dilemma.
+Here is the general step-by-step approach to creating and finding a solution for the dilemma.
+1. Acquire the data
-1. Acquire the dataset from Kaggle
+  - Download the *Retail Sales Dataset* from Kaggle
-2. Explore/Prepare the data in Excel
+2. Prepare the data in Excel
+  - Clean and format the data
+    - Handle missing values
+    - Standardize date, category, and numerical formats
+  - Save cleaned data as .csv file
-3. Import data into SQL Server
+3. Import data into Microsoft SQL Server
+  - Create database and relevant tables in Microsoft SQL Server Management Studio
+  - Import cleaned data into SQL tables
-4. Clean/Test data in SQL
+4. Test and transform data in SQL
+  - Run validation queries to test data integrity
+  - Perform data transformations as needed
 5. Build and Visualize data in Power BI
+  - Connect Power BI to SQL server
+  - Create reports and dashboards
 6. Generate insights and document findings
+  - Analyze trends and outliers in visualizations
+  - Summarize key findings
 7. Publish the data to Github
+  - Upload project assets to Github repository
+  - Document project in README file

 ### Data Exploration
 Here is a quick overview of the dataset: